poseidon-framework/poseidon-framework.github.io/trident.md

   --fetchFile path/to/forgeFile
 ```

 and the packages you want to download must be listed either in a simple string with comma-separated values (`-f`/`--fetchString`) or in a text file (`--fetchFile`).
-More about that in the documentation of `forge` below.
-Each package title has to be wrapped in asterisks: *package_title*.
+Each package title has to be wrapped in asterisks: *package_title* (more about that in the documentation of `forge` below). `--downloadAll` causes fetch to ignore `-f` and download all packages from the server.
 The downloaded packages are added in the first (!) `-d` directory, but downloads are only performed if the respective packages are not already present in an up-to-date version in any of the `-d` dirs.

 `fetch` also has the optional arguments `--remote https:://..."` do name an alternative poseidon server.
 The default points to the [DAG server](https://poseidon-framework.github.io/#/repos).